What's new

 Key highlights

-- Developed guidance on integrating human factors into a process safety management system
+- Published guidance to help organisations integrate human factors into their safety management system.

 - Developing a new human factors online training course to support the EI Human Performance Pathway.

-- Developing short human factors videos for frontline workers.
+- Developing short human factors videos for frontline workers, focusing on human factors, task analysis and accident investigation.

 - Revising guidance on learning from incidents.